tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: learn how to use VS Code word wrap and other features for Python
 - IDEA: maybe I should call validate() again between pre_action() and cmd_exe() and then again between cmd_exe() and post_action() ?

-- TBD: refactor active_gs. scope / mach_scope
+- TBD: refactor gs. scope / mach_scope
 		- Use list comprehension to eliminate for-loop? (link: https://medium.com/self-training-data-science-enthusiast/python-list-comprehensions-use-list-comprehension-to-replace-your-stupid-for-loop-and-if-else-9405acfa4404 )

 - CANCEL: considers re-distributing not-in hand & read errors back into verb methods ???

 - DONE: for doors and containers, use None option for no lock or no lid?
 - CANCEL: Can I just set descript_key for Note in mk_def_pkl() with setter rather than whole dynamic_dict?
-	- CANCEL: why do I need active_gs.dynamic_static_dict again?
+	- CANCEL: why do I need gs.dynamic_static_dict again?

 python techniques:
 - Do a refactoring code review (look into the 'any' command in place of for loops)